-The reconnection ouftlows exhibit an ion temperature anisotropy $T_{i \parallel} > T_{i \perp}$, which, after some time, gets regulated within the magnetic islands.
+The reconnection outflows exhibit an ion temperature anisotropy $T_{i \parallel} > T_{i \perp}$, which, after some time, gets regulated (constrained) within the magnetic islands.
 We isolated a plasmoid flux tube and studied the overall plasma evolution within it, and found that it is consistent with a competition between two effects during the island contraction.
 At first, the flux tube compression leads to an increase of $T_{i \parallel}$, hence driving and sustaining the ion temperature anisotropy.
-Then, a non-adiabatic process, consistent with the firehose instabilities, eventually dominates over the compression, making $T_{i \parallel}$ decrease and $T_{i \perp}$ increase, thus regulating the anisotropy.
+Then, a non-adiabatic process, consistent with the firehose instabilities, eventually dominates over the compression, making $T_{i \parallel}$ decrease and $T_{i \perp}$ increase, thus reducing the anisotropy.
 For an initially homogeneous plasma with bi-Maxwellian ion velocity distribution functions, the ion kinetic firehose instabilities operate in two major stages.
-The first corresponding to the growth of transverse fluctuations, and the second to their damping, both are non-adiabatic and contribute the temperature anisotropy regulation, see Appendix \ref{sec-appendix:firehose_homogeneous}.
+The first corresponding to the growth of transverse fluctuations, and the second to their damping, both are non-adiabatic and contribute to the temperature anisotropy regulation, see Appendix \ref{sec-appendix:firehose_homogeneous}.
 In the present tearing simulation, this process is further complexified by the long-lasting driving of temperature anisotropy due to the plasmoid contraction, and the fact that the reconnected plasma is not homogeneous with bi-Maxwellian ion velocity distribution functions.
 Therefore, even though the plasma evolution is consistent with the firehose instabilities being the dominant processes responsible for the ion temperature re-isotropization, there might also be a contribution from other effects and non-linear phenomena.

 A natural next step would be the incorporation of a guide field, and conduct a similar investigation for 3D simulations where fluctuations along the $z$ direction can develop, as these can significantly affect the tearing instability dynamics \citep[e.g.][]{Drake_2006_secondary_islands, Landi_2008_3D_tearing_MHD_simu, Markidis_2013_3D_tearing_PIC, Cerutti_2014_tearing_3D}.
 A 3D simulation would further improve the resolution of kinetic processes, such as small-scale turbulence and firehose instabilities, whose coupling is more accurately described in a three-dimensional framework \citep{Hellinger_2019_3D_FH_HEB, Gary_2020_2D-3D_instabilities-turbulence}.
 It would moreover be interesting to inspect and characterize the ion velocity distribution functions evolution, as well as the production of energetic particles.
-Full PIC simulation can also give to access to the electron dynamics, which allows to study how the energy is distributed between the two species, as well as the interplay between protons and electrons.